PioneersHub/participation_certificate/README.md

 # Certificate of Participation

-Create signed certificates of participation that can be validate via a website.
+This is a boilerplate repo to create signed certificates of participation that can be validated via a website.
+It's supposed to be help you with the generation of the certificates but does require:

+- Code mangling to prepare the data to be displayed on the certificate
+- Designing / altering the example certificate layout
+- Generation of a custom PKCS12 certificate to sign the PDFs
+- Customizing the upload script to fit your website
+- Customizing the delivery email script

 Main library used: [fpdf2](https://py-pdf.github.io/fpdf2/index.html)